-- o urban
+- o Urban.

-- o rural
+- o Rural.

-- o rural in developing countries
+- o Rural in developing countries.

-2. Classification of Alternative Networks
+4. Classification of Alternative Networks

-This section classifies Alternative Networks (ANs) according to their intended usage.
-Each of them has different incentive structures, maybe common technological challenges, but most importantly interesting usage challenges which feeds into the incentives as well as the technological challenges.
+This section classifies Alternative Networks according to the criteria explained previously.
+Each of them has different incentive structures, maybe common technological challenges, but most importantly interesting usage challenges which feed into the incentives as well as the technological challenges.

-At the beginning of each subsection, a table is presented including a classification of each network according to the criteria listed in the "Criteria for the classification of Alternative Networks" subsection.
+At the beginning of each subsection, a table is presented including a classification of each network according to the criteria listed in the "Classification criteria" subsection.